Tilting Point launches SpongeBob: Krusty Cook-Off and rebrands itself as a mobile publisher

 “If you compare what we do to a venture capital model versus a private equity model, we’re more like the private equity company,” he said.
 “We’re not going to invest in 10 companies and just hope they succeed.
 We’re going to have to help a company that’s already quite big, make it bigger, and then we’re going to build a game together and then potentially if things make sense have a merger and acquisition.”

-Tilting Point’s live operations tools include the ability to optimize a game for app stores, using proprietary tools for automating the production of ads, or giving developers access to AI tools for maximizing user acquisition spending.
+Tilting Point’s live operations tools can optimize a game for app stores, using proprietary tools for automating the production of ads, or giving developers access to AI tools for maximizing user acquisition spending.
 Tilting Point has also worked with teams at Hunted Cow, the co-development partners on Warhammer: Chaos & Conquest; and the team at Metagame Studios, which is working on Zombieland.

 The results have been tremendous, El-Agili said.
 Revenue has grown more than 800% between 2017 and 2019, and the team has grown as well.
 Tilting Point has expanded from six employees in 2012, to 135 today across offices in New York City, Barcelona, Boston, Kiev, and Seoul.
 Altogether, the co-development network has more than 100 team members working on games at Nukebox Games, Hunted Cow, Metagame Studios, and Big Wolf Games, bringing the total extended team to more than 250 developers, marketers, data scientists, and designers.

 A bigger mission

 During the coronavirus, the business has changed dramatically.
-It is no longer as expensive to acquire new users with user acquisition marketing campaigns.
+It is no longer as expensive to acquire new users with marketing campaigns.
 People have more disposable time and fewer choices for going out or entertaining themselves.
 They are turning to games and are more likely to respond to campaigns.
 So the cost of user acquisition is dropping.

 “It’s very impactful from a business standpoint,” El-Agili said.
 “It’s good for a company like ours because our CPI [cost per install] is going down and engagement with consumers is going up.
 So existing games are performing better naturally.
 Ad revenue is going down as brands pull back, but we don’t have that much advertising revenue.
 It’s also becoming harder for developers to find money now.
 All of those reasons are why we have a lot of business coming through our doors now.”

 Developers are looking for low-cost alternatives to boost their games and make more money.
 In April, Tilting Point saw a record month in terms of revenues.
-This makes it an opportune time to help other developers as well as launch the SpongeBob game.
+This makes it a good time to help other developers as well as launch the SpongeBob game.

 And this good fortune has made El-Agili reflect on his time in the game business, as he always felt a sense of purpose.
 El-Agili is half German and half Tunisian.
 He was born and raised in France, but he also just became an American citizen.
 He is proud to be running a very international company with people in offices like New York and Barcelona.
 “There’s always this question of whether or not you make a difference to the world,” he said.
 “I was an aerospace engineer and I wanted to go to the moon like every kid and I wanted to change the world when I was young.
 But instead, I am making video games.”

 And yet he has a renewed sense of purpose during the lockdown.
 “We were helping people who are going through a lot to escape, and we’re helping people who are sad and living alone and so on,” El-Agili said.
 “So it feels good in some sense that we can help right now.
 It gives us a sense of purpose.”